rust-lang/book/nostarch/chapter07.md

 }
 ```

-Renaming a type when it’s brought into scope with the `as` keyword
+Listing 7-16: Renaming a type when it’s brought into scope with the `as` keyword

 In the second `use` statement, we chose the new name `IoResult` for the
 `std::io::Result` type, which won’t conflict with the `Result` from `std::fmt`